LamAnnieV/Deployment_03/README.md

 ## Area(s) for Optimization:

-- Furthur automate the installs to minimize manual input/entries
+- Further automate the installs to minimize manual input/entries
 - Install and configure Monitoring for Systems and Application Files